fnv234/6.1040-3Dev-backend/project_updates/meeting_2.md

     - Gate routes by path prefix (e.g., `/FeedbackForm/`, `/OrgGraph/`, `/ReviewCycle/`, `/ReportSynthesis/`).
     - Currently act as pass-throughs via `Requesting.respond`, leaving room to plug in a real auth/session concept later.

 ## Issues

 - **Feedback Submission Flow**
  - We haven’t received feedback and questions from our project pitch which we need to adjust implementation
  - Want to determine the method that would cause the least friction to distribute these forms.
     - Had the idea of distributing a unique link for each employee, but without the ability to set up an email that sends these this seems a bit obtuse.
+Is setting an email up possible?
     - Maybe best to have employees authenticate too?

--**

 ## Plans and Decisions

-Planning on completing the backend and moving to complete a prototype of the frontend.
+- **Checkpoint Alpha Submission**
+  - All concepts have been drafted out along with their implementation and tests.
+We're still iterating on these
+  - We still have to create the frontend interaction for integrating the review cycles, the rest of the frontend is at some degree of functional

 ...